Mushinako/BBDownload/README.md

 ## Arguments
 ```
-default               Refresh the URLs and download contents and MD-formatted
+default               Refresh the URLs and download contents
-                        grades
 -h/--help             Show this text
 -c/--course           Do not refresh course URLs.
 If the instructor changes
                         anything on BeachBoard, the URL would change.
 This app